Knjaževac - Little Venice in eastern Serbia.

 By the Law on Places in 1886, Gurgusovac was formally declared a town.

 During the period from 1875 to 1877, the town was briefly reoccupied by the Turks.
 1883.
 In 1883, after the liberation wars, unresolved political and economic conditions led to the outbreak of the Timok Rebellion.
-The immediate cause of the rebellion was the confiscation of weapons from the people’s army by the order of King Milan Obrenović, and its leaders were Aleksa Aca Stanojević, Gavra Aničić, Ljuba Božinović, and others.
+The immediate cause of the revolt was the confiscation of weapons from the people’s army by order of King Milan Obrenović, and its leaders were Aleksa Aca Stanojević, Gavra Aničić, Ljuba Božinović and others.

-From 1913, during the Balkan Wars, this region was frequently attacked by Bulgaria, and in 1915. it was even occupied.
-The Serbian army and the French cavalry brigade liberated Knjaževac on October 15, 1918 .
+From 1913. during the Balkan Wars, this region was frequently attacked by Bulgaria, and in 1915. it was even occupied.
+The Serbian army and the French cavalry brigade liberated Knjaževac on October 15, 1918 They freed the Prince.

-During World War II, this region was occupied by the Germans (in 1941) until its final liberation on October 10, 1944 .
+During the Second World War, the area was occupied by the Germans (1941) until the final liberation of the 10th century.
+October 10, 1944 Year.

-After the liberation, the town experienced a rapid development.
+After the liberation, the city developed rapidly.
 The mines in the surrounding area were reopened, industrial plants replaced former small craft workshops, and all of this led to significant population migrations from rural areas to the town.

 Identification Card

-Bordered by the slopes of Stara Planina, Tresibaba, and Tupiznica, intersected by rivers whose banks are connected by numerous bridges, the municipality of Knjaževac represents a romantic haven that can charm and warm the hearts with its offerings.
+Bordered by the slopes of Stara Planina, Tresibaba and Tupižnica, intersected by rivers, whose banks are connected by numerous bridges, the municipality of Knjazevac is a romantic meeting place, which can enchant and delight with its offer.

-Today, the municipality of Knjaževac is built on the fusion of rich traditions and modern trends.
+Today, the municipality of Knjaževac is based on a combination of rich tradition and modern trends.

-Covering an area of 1,202 km², it is the fourth largest municipality in Serbia.
+With an area of 1,202 km², it is the fourth municipality in Serbia.
 The municipality consists of one urban and 85 rural settlements.
-The range from the lowest point in the Timok Valley (around 170 meters above the sea level) to Babin Zub (1,780 meters above the sea level) in Stara Planina represents a creative space where everyone can find themselves.
+The range from the lowest point, in the valley of the Timok River (about 170 m above sea level), to Babin zub (1780 m above sea level) on Stara Planina, is a creative space in which everyone can find themselves.

-According to the latest census, there are approximately 25,000 inhabitants living in the municipality.
+According to the last census, there are about 25,000 inhabitants in the municipality.